 More information on this island and it’s history:

-Please note that my stays at the guesthouses mentioned were sponsored, but of course all view presented here are my own.
+Please note that my stays at the guesthouses mentioned were sponsored.
+However, all view presented here are my own.